InlandRevenue/GWS/Service - Identity and Access/Latest/Message Samples.md

 ## Validate Access Token

 This service will Validate an Access Token.
+Once your Application receives a request with a Bearer Access Token, the first thing you can do is to validate the token.

 * ```grant_type=oracle-idm:/oauth/grant-type/resource-access-token/jwt```
 * ```oracle_token_action=validate```